ayshajaved/Google-Solution-Challenge-2025/Readme.md

 ## 💡 How to Use This
 1. **Clone or Fork**: Grab this repo and follow along.
-2. **Read Step-by-Step**: Start with Step 1, then move to Step 2, and beyond.
+2. **Read Step-by-Step**: Start with Step 1, then move through all 9 steps.
 3. **Contribute**: Have an idea or tip?
 Open a pull request—I’d love your input!
 4. **Ask Questions**: Reach out if you’re stuck (see below).